turingschool/curriculum/tutorials/index.markdown

 ### Team Status

-* Jeff / jcasimir: Working on outlines for pending sections.
+* Jeff / jcasimir: Still a few more outlines to do.
+Flying DCA-SFO all morning THU.
 * Greg / gjastrab (writer): Has finished draft of performance section of Day 4 (working mostly evenings)
 * Ryan / cookrn (writer): [ Starting Wednesday evening ]
 * Mike / subelsky (writer): [ Fill me in ]